aresdevo/animaide/README.md

 > ### Blend Offset
 >
-> Move the selected keys as a block until it reaches either neighboring key
+> Moves the selected keys as a block until it reaches either neighboring key
 >
 > ![Blend Offset](images/blend_offset.gif)

 > ### Ease
 >
-> With this one, you just have either an ease-in or an ease-out, but sometimes that is just what you want.
+> With this one, you arch the f_curve with either an ease-in or an ease-out.
 It does not
 > remember how the curve was before activating the tool
 >
 > ![Ease](images/ease.gif)